raycoffee/selenium-news-outlet/README.md

-# 📰 El País Opinion Scraper
+# 📰 Selenium News Outlet

 A robust web scraper that extracts and translates opinion articles from El País! 🇪🇸 ➡️ 🇬🇧